golok727/saki/README.md

 # Saki
 - A modern minimal gui code editor.

-This project also contains a experimental gui renderer `ski` which may be moved to another project in future
+This project also contains a experimental gui renderer `skie` which may be moved to another project in future